-PEN America, a nonprofit organization that stands at the intersection of literature and human rights, seeks a dynamic, committed, and highly organized advocacy coordinator for our Washington, D.C. office.
+PEN America, a growing nonprofit organization that stands at the intersection of literature and human rights, seeks a dynamic, committed, and highly organized advocacy coordinator for our Washington, D.C. office.
 This is a full-time position reporting to the director of PEN America’s Washington, D.C. office and operating as part of the Free Expression Programs team.

 The coordinator will support PEN America’s advocacy agenda with Congress, executive branch agencies and departments, think tanks, counterpart civil society organizations, and the media.
 The Washington office advocates on a variety of U.S. and international free expression issues, including press freedom; the local news industry crisis; protest rights; disinformation; digital freedom and tech policy; and cases of individual writers, artists, and intellectuals under threat in countries including Saudi Arabia, Russia, China, Myanmar, and Iran, among others.